Best LIVE Ammo Deals Online >>>

 Want to make your AR-15 unique?
 We cover paint and color choice, rifle prep, and camo spraying techniques.
 Plus lots of pictures and a full video tutorial.

-Sick of your rifle looking exactly like everyone else’s?
+Sick of your AR-15 looking exactly like everyone else’s?

 Then it’s time to paint that bad boy!

-Several brands offer great options for painting your rifle, but for this project we used Model Master Enamel paint for their extended choice of colors.
+Several brands offer great options for painting your rifle.
+In the video above, we used Model Master enamel paint, but their spray versions have since been discontinued.

 Model Masters